Klhall7/busted_shopping_DOM/README.md

 ## My cart is busted!

-My shopping list exercise from yesterday is broken.
+My shopping list is broken.
 I load the page, type in the fields, click the button and ...

 There are at least 5 errors in this project.
 They range from typos, incorrect methods, or flat out missing methods.